marcosqlbi/Covid19Radar/HOW_TO_TRANSRATE_CONTRIBUTE.md

-# How to Transrate application ?
+# How to Translate application ?

 1. Check out GitHub or Download File